Covid-19 News and Information

 Facebook – facebook.com/yourlibrary

 How do I renew my books and other items?
-There is no need to renew your library items as all items will now not be due back to the library until 4 July 2020.
-We will review this date and extend it as necessary should libraries remain closed.
 You can renew your loans online if you wish on our website www.leicestershire.gov.uk/libraries

 Ebooks, Eaudiobooks, Emagazines and Enewspapers.
 Leicestershire libraries offer a wide range of resources available to download onto your smartphone, Mac, PC, laptop, tablet or e-reader.